Guide to Work, Study, Travel and Living Abroad

 Travel through Vancouver by cargo ship.

 Imagine for a moment that you are on the deck of a ship, sipping a glass of wine.
-You turn your head towards the water just in time to spot a pod of dolphins swimming by.
+You turn your head towards the water just in time to spot a pod of dolphins swimming by or flying fish, providing company in the ocean.
 After lingering in the sunshine for a while, it's time to head inside for a 3-course evening meal and a splash in the pool before retiring to bed.

 Now, what kind of vessel are you on?

 No, you are not on a standard commercial cruise ship.
-This is no luxury liner hopping between Caribbean islands.
-It is a modern freighter.
-Hundreds of cargo ships, carrying everything from fire engines to apples, are crossing the world's oceans and many are happy to take you along for the ride.
+You are not on a packed luxury liner hopping between Caribbean islands.
+You are aboard a modern freighter.
+Hundreds of cargo ships, carrying everything from fire engines to apples, are crossing the world's oceans, and many are happy to take you along for the ride.
+Adventurous travelers, including the Transitions Abroad family, have been doing so for years, as have many long before us.

-A far more intimate and relaxed experience than you might imagine, the experience on board is a sharp contrast to the rough and industrial outward appearance a container ship tends to project.
-You will be one of a handful of passengers (usually a maximum of 12) among a crew that is unlikely to number more than a few dozen.
+A far more intimate and relaxed experience than you might imagine!
+The experience on board contrasts sharply with the rough and industrial outward appearance a container ship tends to project.
+You will be one of a handful of passengers among a crew likely to number up to a dozen or a few more.
 There will be no evening cabaret shows as on a standard cruise, though you may have access to TV, video, and board games in a common area on the ship where passengers may meet the crew.
-You might be invited to karaoke with the sailors and you will almost always dine alongside the captain, who is far more likely to turn up in shorts and a t-shirt than full uniform.
-Some cargo ships also offer equipped exercise rooms.
+You may even play cards with the crew under the night skies.
+You might be invited to karaoke with the sailors, and you will almost always dine alongside the captain, who is far more likely to turn up in shorts and a t-shirt than in full uniform.
+Some cargo ships also offer equipped exercise rooms or pools.

 Here was our first taste of the wonders of sea travel.
 Our introduction to freighter travel was a relatively short 5-day sailing between Australia and New Zealand.
-We joined the French ship CMA CGM Utrillo in the busy port of Melbourne, where our luggage—including two bicycles and bags—were quickly hauled on board and into a spacious cabin by a host of cheery Filipino deckhands.
+We joined the French ship CMA CGM Utrillo in the busy port of Melbourne, where our luggage — including two bicycles and bags — was quickly hauled on board and into a spacious cabin by a host of cheery Filipino deckhands.

-Depending upon your destination (Transatlantic, Transpacific, South Seas, Worldwide, and other special combinations), your daily freighter travel costs will be about $100-$150 per day per person per day with a luggage allowance of approximately 30kg-100kg (66-220lbs) depending on the line you are taking.
-Generally, US dollars are the primary currency used on-board to buy soft drinks, snacks, beer, and toiletries.
-You can then use your credit cards at each of the locations you disembark.
+Depending upon your destination (Transatlantic, Transpacific, South Seas, Worldwide, and other special combinations), your daily freighter travel costs will be about $100-$130 per day per person per day with a luggage allowance of approximately 30kg-100kg (66-220lbs) depending on the line you are taking.
+Generally, US dollars are the primary currency used onboard to buy soft drinks, snacks, beer, and toiletries.
+You can then use your credit cards at each location you disembark.

 Our next surprise was how quickly we felt part of the family.
-Just moments after arriving, our fellow passenger (a French woman literally going “around the world in 80 days”) hinted that the captain was certain to throw us a welcome barbecue.
-“He does that for everyone new,” she said with a wink.
+Just moments after arriving, our fellow passenger (a French woman "going around the world in 80 days”) hinted that the captain was sure to throw us a welcome barbecue.
+“He does that for every one new,” she said with a wink.
 Sure enough, the next evening was spent on the back deck of the ship, feasting on grilled fish and chatting with the seamen as the sun went down.

 Eating barbecue with the crew of the freighter ship.
 Photo by Friedel Rother.

 One of our concerns before sailing was that we'd find the days long.
 It was just the opposite.
-There were three square meals a day (hearty plates of meat and vegetables for workers) and the time between eating was filled with strolls round the deck and trips up to the bridge to check our position and ask questions.
+There were three square meals a day (hearty plates of meat and vegetables for workers) and our time between eating was filled with strolls around the deck and trips up to the bridge to check our position and ask questions.

 Had there ever been stowaways?
 Yes, once a harmless passenger was allowed to board.
 What about pirates?
-Not here but there were off the coast of Africa.
+Not here, but there were off the coast of Africa.
 And just how much fuel did a cargo ship need?
-Apparently $60,000 U.S. a day will cover it, in the current era of relatively low oil prices.
+In the current era of relatively low oil prices, $60,000 U.S. a day will generally cover the trip.

-With our curiosity temporarily curbed, we would return to our cabin for reading, journal writing, and maybe a bit of table tennis if we felt especially energetic.
+With our curiosity temporarily curbed, we would return to our cabin for reading our books or Kindle, journal writing, and a bit of table tennis if we felt especially energetic.
 Far away from the hustle and bustle of life on firm land, we were truly relaxed.
 The experience was in complete contrast to our usual hurried airplane trips.

 For Hamish Jamieson, the owner of Freighter Travel NZ and one of only a handful of travel agents in the world licensed to book tickets on cargo ships, the simplicity of being at sea is the main attraction.